imalikov/pine_script_docs/source/language/Type_system.rst

         pivotPoint nextPivot

 Two built-in methods can be used with a UDT: ``new()`` and ``copy()``.
 Read about them in the :ref:`Objects <PageObjects>` page.

+void
+""""

+There is a "void" type in Pine Script™.
+Functions having only side-effects and returning no usable result return the "void" type.
+An example of such a function is `alert() <https://www.tradingview.com/pine-script-reference/v5/#fun_alert>`__; it does something (triggers an alert event), but it returns no useful value.

+A "void" result cannot be used in an expression or assigned to a variable.
+No ``void`` keyword exists in Pine Script™, as variables cannot be declared using the "void" type.